 How much are the clients forcing you to rely on data?

 It’s not that clients are forcing us as such, but are they exerting some pressure because they want the campaign to work.
 This is completely understandable with everybody introducing new technologies and new ways of working.

 What is the key element for a good story and to what extent can a producer influence those?

 I really like that question (smiles).
 In advertising the role of a producer is an executional role.
-In entertainment it’s very much the role of an architect, of how to tell the story and how to promote it.
+In entertainment, it’s very much the role of an architect, of how to tell the story and how to promote it.
 The producer may hire the writer and then a director.
-People are focusing very much on how to bring it to life.
+People are focusing very much on how to bring things to life.
 That is the part that excites me as a producer, to be able to have a big idea and to connect the dots.

 Do you rely on a personal network?

 In my department, I have three people constantly doing research, managing freelancers.
 The work that we have won awards for in the last three years is the result of a valuable network.